 I should also note that longer lenses are more prone to camera shake, so your shutter speed should increase when you use a telephoto lens.
 If you’re shooting portraits at 200mm, you’ll want to work at least at 1/200s – even if your subject is completely stationary.

 4. Choose the Lowest ISO You Can Afford for Noise-Free Photos

 Aperture, shutter speed, and ISO together determine the overall brightness of your portrait photos.

-Longer shutter speeds will make the photos lighter, while shorter shutter speeds will make the photos darker.
+Wider apertures make your photos lighter, while narrower apertures make your photos darker.
+Longer shutter speeds make the photos lighter, while shorter shutter speeds make the photos darker.
+And higher ISOs make the photos lighter, while lower ISOs make the photos darker.

 Therefore, you need to choose an ISO that creates a good exposure, one with lots of details and beautiful colors.

 If you’re in bright light, this may be the lowest possible ISO setting, which is often 100 (though sometimes 50 or 200, depending on your camera).
 If you can get away with it, pick ISO 100.

 But the light isn’t always nice and bright.
 In darker scenarios, if you want to produce a beautiful exposure, you’ll have to increase the ISO.